Soyhuce/next-ide-helper/README.md

 }
 ```

-By default, the package will resolve `role` attribute as a string (`@property string $role`) but thanks to `spatie/laravel-enum' it will be cast as `UserRole`.
+By default, the package will resolve `role` attribute as a string (`@property string $role`) but thanks to `spatie/laravel-enum` it will be cast as `UserRole`.

-That's why this package provides a way to customize some resolution logic adding your custom resolver in 'next-ide-helper.models.extensions' config.
+That's why this package provides a way to customize some resolution logic adding your custom resolver in `next-ide-helper.models.extensions` config.

 We already provide an extension for `Spatie\Enum\Enum` : `Soyhuce\NextIdeHelper\Domain\Models\Extensions\SpatieEnumResolver`.